-Find jobs in Japan using the most powerful job search engine on the Internet to date!
+Find jobs in Japan using the most powerful job search engine!

 To find your jobs in Japan, simply type keywords into the キーワード/what box describing the kind of job you want, and enter a city, a province or postal code in the 務地/where box.
 Then click the 発見/Find button or hit the Enter key on your keyboard.